LukeShortCloud/rootpages/src/commands/virtualization.rst

-   "ps -a", "list all active and stopped containers" "exec", "execute a single command in a specified container" "exec -it <CONTAINER_ID> bash", "open a Bash session in the container" "run <IMAGE>", "start a container in the foreground" "run -d <IMAGE>", "start a container in the background" "run -d <IMAGE> tail -f /dev/null", "start a container and keep it running (by running a never-ending command)" "run --net=<NAME> --ip <IP_ADDRESS> -p <HYPERVISOR_PORT>:<CONTAINER_PORT>", "start a container using a specific network, assigning a static IP, and setup port forwarding"
+   "ps -a", "list all active and stopped containers" "exec", "execute a single command in a specified container" "exec -it <CONTAINER_ID> bash", "open a Bash session in the container" "run --name <NAME> <IMAGE>", "start a container in the foreground and optionally give it a name" "run -d <IMAGE>", "start a container in the background" "run -d <IMAGE> tail -f /dev/null", "start a container and keep it running (by running a never-ending command)" "run --net=<NAME> --ip <IP_ADDRESS> -p <HYPERVISOR_PORT>:<CONTAINER_PORT>", "start a container using a specific network, assigning a static IP, and setup port forwarding"